Burrata Salad

 • Drizzle with olive oil, stir to combine.

-• Sprinkle half the garlic powder on the bread, stir.
-Sprinkle the rest.
-Stir until evenly distributed.
+• Sprinkle half the salt mixture over the oiled bread and stir.
+Then, sprinkle the remaining salt mixture and stir until evenly distributed.

 • Spread the seasoned bread cubes in one layer on a greased baking sheet.